 - Powerful tool for social media, organic search and paid advertising

 - Users actively looking for purchase ideas

 - Users open to seeing ads and commercial content

 - Pinterest drives traffic to your website

 - Limited audience

 - Takes a lot of work to start seeing results

-Product sales, brand promotion, drive traffic, network with similar brands (eg: photographers and wedding cake makers).
+Product sales, brand promotion, drive traffic, network with similar brands (eg: photographers and wedding cake makers), promote content.